plone/documentation/adapt-and-extend/config/users-groups.rst

    :alt: Users setup configuration

 Here you can search for existing users, and add a new user.
-When you search for an existing user you can edit their properties (if you have the Manager role)
+When you search for existing users you can edit their properties (if you have the Manager role)

 .. note::